|Last Quarterly Update:||1/9/2017|

 Companies in this industry manufacture wood window units and interior and exterior wood doors.
-Major companies include Andersen Corporation, JELD-WEN, and Pella (all based in the US), as well as Klaus Borne Türenfabrik (Germany), LIXIL Group (Japan), and Masonite (Canada).
+Major companies include Andersen Corporation, JELD-WEN, and Pella (all based in the US), as well as LIXIL Group (Japan), Masonite (Canada), and Türelemente Borne (Germany).

-The US wood window and door manufacturing industry includes about 1,000 companies with combined annual revenue of about $8 billion.
-The output of US wood window, door, and millwork production is forecast to grow at a high rate in the next two years.
-Key drivers of growth include new construction and remodeling activity.
+The US wood window and door manufacturing industry includes about 1,000 companies with combined annual revenue of about $11 billion.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options